tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - How can an organization enable microsecond latency for a DynamoDB database: Use Amazon ElastiCache, Using DynamoDB Auto Scaling, using read replicas, or using DynamoDB Accelerator (DAX)?
 Answer: DAX

+- What is Amazon Aurora?
+Answer: a MySQL and PostgreSQL-compatabile relational database.

 - Which AWS database service is a relational data warehouse: Amazon RedShift, Amazon RDS Aurora, Amazon DynamoDB, or Amazon ElastiCache?
 Answer: Redshift

 - Why might an organization decide to move an on-premises database to Amazon RDS?
 Answer: to reduce operational overhead.